-Building Control Charges proposed from 1 July 2012 including GST Swimming Pool Building Consent Fee No Registration Fee required \$295.00 Swimming Pool Fencing Exemption Fee Deposit (plus any additional costs associated with staff time, hearings and inspections) \$233.00 Notice to fix Where consent held Where no consent is held \$109.00 \$217.00 Building Code Waivers Including Section 72, Section 75 decision, plus legal disbursements \$233.00 Deposit Application for Certificate of Acceptance (Section 97 of the Building Act 2004) has a \$720.00 deposit fee.
-Applicants will be charged a \$225.00 application fee, plus fees, charges or levies that would have been payable had building consent been applied for before carrying out the work.
+Building Control Charges from 1 July 2012 including GST Swimming Pool Building Consent Fee No Registration Fee required \$295.00 Swimming Pool Fencing Exemption Fee Deposit (plus any additional costs associated with staff time, hearings and inspections) \$233.00 Notice to fix Where consent held Where no consent is held \$109.00 \$217.00 Building Code Waivers Including Section 72, Section 75 decision, plus legal disbursements \$233.00 Deposit Application for Certificate of Acceptance (Section 97 of the Building Act 2004) has a \$745.00 deposit fee.
+Applicants will be charged a \$233.00 application fee, plus fees, charges or levies that would have been payable had building consent been applied for before carrying out the work.
 Any structural checks or other engineering checks, where appropriate will be charged out at cost.
-The deposit will be a down-payment towards these costs. \$745.00 Deposit Re-inspection for any purpose including Code Compliance Certificate (per inspection). \$138.00 Documents requiring Council resolution, certification or Council seal Plus actual cost (over 30 minutes) and any legal disbursements \$186.00 \$138.00/hr Certificate of Public Use - Section 363 Building Act 2004 \$326.00 Dam classification application plus consultant costs \$166.00 Monthly Building Consent list \$181.00 pa Project Information Memoranda (PIM) - voluntary document.
-New construction, additions/alterations \$264.00 Territorial Authority Checking Fee (where PIM not applied for) \$264.00 PIM/TAN Re-check Fee \$160.00 Lodgement fee for reviews of non-residential Development Contribution assessments included in the Development Contribution Policy \$207.00 Development Contribution Administration Surcharge \$36.00
+The deposit will be a down-payment towards these costs. \$745.00 Deposit Re-inspection for any purpose including Code Compliance Certificate (per inspection). \$138.00 Lodgement of building report on file including Schedule 1 reports \$80.00 Work completion extension request \$138.00 Work start extension request \$138.00 Documents requiring Council resolution, certification or Council seal Plus actual cost (over 30 minutes) and any legal disbursements \$186.00 \$138.00/hr Certificate of Public Use - Section 363 Building Act 2004 \$326.00 Dam classification application plus consultant costs \$166.00 Monthly Building Consent list \$181.00 pa Project Information Memoranda (PIM) - voluntary document.
+New construction, additions/alterations \$264.00 Territorial Authority Checking Fee (where PIM not applied for) \$264.00 PIM/TAN Re-check Fee \$160.00 Lodgement fee for reviews of non-residential Development Contribution assessments included in the Development Contribution Policy \$207.00 Development Contribution Administration Surcharge \$36.00 Consultancy Specific design peer reviews At cost

-Miscellaneous Building Control Charges proposed from 1 July 2012 including GST Land Information Memorandum requested under the Local Government Official Information and Meetings Act 1987 Residential \$248.00 Commercial/Industrial \$378.00 Large properties involving more than one certificate of title will be quoted accordingly.
+Miscellaneous Building Control Charges from 1 July 2012 including GST Land Information Memorandum requested under the Local Government Official Information and Meetings Act 1987 Residential \$248.00 Commercial/Industrial \$378.00 Large properties involving more than one certificate of title will be quoted accordingly.
 Note: Should a special request be made that results in a field inspection and/or substantial research, Council reserves the right to charge any additional fees that are appropriate, based on the amount of time required to provide the requested information.

-Miscellaneous Building Control Charges proposed from 1 July 2012 including GST Property Enquiries - Access to Council Records File Access Files transferred to CD Property/Rates Printout \$10.00 \$15.00 per file \$4.00 each Note: Frequent user discount is available as follows: Option 1 A lump sum of \$1,190.00 payable annually in advance for a company gives access to an unlimited number of files.
+Miscellaneous Building Control Charges from 1 July 2012 including GST Property Enquiries - Access to Council Records File Access Files transferred to CD Property/Rates Printout \$10.00 \$15.00 per file \$4.00 each Note: Frequent user discount is available as follows: Option 1 A lump sum of \$1,190.00 payable annually in advance for a company gives access to an unlimited number of files.
 Option 2 A coupon-based system.
 Each coupon will enable access to five site files.
 For residential files the cost per coupon is \$47.00 and for commercial and industrial files, the cost per coupon is. \$124.00 Lodgement of building report on file \$57.00